ksmandersen/CCollections/CCReport.md

 * Sorted dictionary
 * Binary tree

-In additions to the features that would normally be associated with common data structures like the ones mention above, the library will aim to implement a number of concepts and features inspired by other OO libraries.
+In addition to the features that would normally be associated with common data structures like those mentioned above, the library will aim to implement a number of concepts and features inspired by other OO libraries.
 Most notably the data structures will all have support for enumeration, something that none of the existing libraries for C has.
 The library will also aim to be very easy to extend with additional features, types and structures.
 This will be done with the means of solid code conventions, good documentation and unit testing.

 Following code conventions is always good sense when writing library code but it becomes even more important with C because of the lack of modularity in C. There are no namespaces, packages or classes into which functions can be neatly organized.